 Anna M. Sandoval, Ph.D.

-Dr. Anna Sandoval is Professor and Chair of the Department of Chicano and Latino Studies at California State University, Long Beach where she has been a faculty member since 1997.
+Dr. Anna Sandoval is Professor emeritus and former Chair of the Department of Chicano and Latino Studies at California State University, Long Beach where she has been a faculty member since 1997.
 She completed her education at the University of California with a B.A. degree in English from UC Santa Barbara and Ph.D. in American Literature from UC Santa Cruz.
 As a young scholar, she also spent a year studying and researching in Mexico City at La Universidad Autonoma de Mexico

 (UNAM) in Mexico City.
 In 2004, she was awarded a Fulbright Fellowship to teach at the University of Malaga in Southern Spain.
 Her research and teaching interests include Chicana/o and Latina/o Literature, Feminist and Gender Studies, Ethnic American Literature, Visual Literacy and Cultural Studies.
 Her 2009 volume, Toward a Latina Feminism of the Americas: Repression and Resistance in Chicana and Mexicana Literature, was honored with the distinction of being published in the University of Texas Press Chicana Matters Series.
 Her work has also appeared in Decolonial Voices: Chicana/o Cultural Studies in the 21st Century, Chicana Literary and Artistic Expression: Culture and Society in Dialogue, and Frontiers: A Journal of Women Studies.